Anomalous resonance in Weyl semimetals: A holographic study of non-linear effects: Holographic setup

 for a static solution preserves a diagonal $SO(3)_B$ subgroup of the $SO(3)_f$ symmetry and spatial rotations.
 The ansatz \eqref{E:ansatzsolution} is invariant under a simultaneous spatial rotation in the $x$, $y$, $z$ directions, and a rotation of the three $U(1)$ fields.
-It is also invariant under parity transformations $x^i\rightarrow-x^i$ of the spatial coordinates.\\ Our goal is to find fully back-reacted, dynamical solutions to this theory, corresponding to a thermal state that was driven out of equilibrium by an electric quench and track the response of the dual current.
+It is also invariant under parity transformations $x^i\rightarrow-x^i$ of the spatial coordinates.\\ As we are interested in a backreacted treatment, we consider in (\ref{E:ansatz}) a simplified holographic model of a strongly coupled Weyl semimetal, which still captures the relevant physics of the anomalous resonance effect.
+The main differences to standard holographic models for Weyl semimetals \cite{Landsteiner:2015lsa} are the presence of three $U(1)$ gauge fields as opposed to only one in \cite{Landsteiner:2015lsa} and a real, uncharged scalar field, compared to a charged scalar in \cite{Landsteiner:2015lsa}, the bulk dual of the chiral symmetry breaking operator.
+As discussed in \cite{Waeber:2024ilt}, the anomalous resonance effect is present for both theories with three $U(1)$ gauge fields and one $U(1)$ gauge field, with identical linearized equations of motion for the respective gauge field perturbations.
+Thus, this detail is not expected to affect the results.
+The additional symmetry of theories with three $U(1)$ currents simplifies the computation in the absence of scalar fields.
+Including a complex scalar field coupled to the axial gauge fields is left for future work.
+Having also charged scalar fields goes beyond a small technicality, as the constant magnetic field would introduce terms in the equations of motions for the scalar field that are incompatible with symmetric (spatial) boundary conditions, which are used in our numerical treatment later.
+Performing our computations and analysis both with and without a scalar deformation (\ref{E:Smatter}) of the Einstein-Maxwell-Chern-Simons theory serves as a test of robustness of our results. \\ Our goal is to find fully back-reacted, dynamical solutions to this theory, corresponding to a thermal state that was driven out of equilibrium by an electric quench and track the response of the dual current.
 At low temperatures and sufficiently large Chern-Simons coupling a linearized analysis yielded decay rates of current oscillations that approached zero in the zero temperature limit, as shown in \cite{Meiring:2023wwi,Haack:2018ztx,Waeber:2024ilt,Ammon:2020rvg}.
 Naively this suggests the existence of a stable time-periodic state in the dual CFT.
 This time-translation invariance breaking state would not require external driving to be maintained.
 While the large $N$ limit for holographic theories implies that "holographic time crystals" (i.e. non-dissipative, stable, time-periodic states in the dual CFT, breaking the continuous time-translation invariance to a discrete subgroup) can exist, exact solutions with full back-reaction of the bulk gauge fields are necessary to determine the exact decay rates of the current oscillations.
 We find that after taking into account non-linear effects, the state whose linearized treatment suggested infinitely long-lived current oscillations at zero temperature, is only an "approximate" time crystal: the decay rate of the time-translation invariance breaking oscillations can be made arbitrarily small by tuning the parameters such that the temperature after the quench $T_{final}$ is sufficiently small.
 However, in order to create this state, energy, in this case in form of a short-lived electric pulse, is injected, increasing the temperature, such that $T_{final}$ is never exactly zero. \\ We choose the following ansatz for the metric and gauge field, protected by a residual discrete symmetry, composed of a rotation by $\pi/2$ in $SO(3)_B$ and a parity transformation:

 with $a^1_y = a^2_x$.
 The coordinate $u$ is the inverted radial coordinate $u=1/r$.
 The Maxwell equations' constraint equation, corresponding to the charge conservation equation on the boundary, relates $a^3_t$ to $a^2_x$ (see the discussion in the Appendix \ref{numerics}).
 We choose the potential of the scalar to be